Questions to ask when in pursuit of knowing God

 Theology is defined as: "the study of God".
 The five above questions occupy the first and most important area of theology called: "Theology Proper", due to God as the "first" or "proper" beginning point of theology.
 If you and I don't have our thoughts of God right, everything else will drift.

 The first question: "What is God like?", deals with God's being or "what He is".
 The second question, "How is it that God exists", deals with God's attributes, or those perfections which express "that He is in virtue of what He is".
 The third question, "how can we know God exists", address theistic arguments that explore various evidences for God's existence.
 The fourth question, "Who is God?", concerns how one experiences Him.
-Then the final question, "who God is", centers on the doctrines of the Trinity, Christ (also called "Christology") and the Holy Spirit (also called "Pneumatology).
+Then the final question, "How can we personally know God?", centers on experiencing God in saving faith and discovering His identity through the scriptures - an identity expressed by the doctrines of the Trinity, Christ (also called "Christology") and the Holy Spirit (also called "Pneumatology).

 Over time, I plan to write short posts that urge us to think about God.
 Remember, the depth of our heart's devotion in worship to God can go no deeper than our minds willingness to think more highly of God.
 To God be the glory!